socialray/makahiki-ktuh/doc/installation-makahiki.rst

 system during the challenge and deal with any outages that occur.

 Organizations can instead choose to host Makahiki with Heroku.
-This incurs a cost (we estimate about $200 for a one month challenge), but has the benefit that no hardware or IT resources are required.
+This incurs a cost (we estimate from $50-$100 per month of the challenge), but has the benefit that no hardware or IT resources are required.

 .. toctree::